benbria/coffee-coverage/docs/HOWTO-codeship-and-coveralls.md

     /coverage

-In Codeship, in your project settings, in the "Test" tab, set your "Test Pipeline" to:
+In Codeship, in your project settings, in the "Environment" tab, set up your Coveralls
+credentials:

+   COVERALLS_SERVICE_NAME = codeship
+   COVERALLS_REPO_TOKEN = [your secret token here]

+In the "Test" tab, set your "Test Pipeline" to:

     # Build project.
 Set this to whatever you use to build:
     npm run prepublish